Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Experimental Results and Discussion

 \subsection{Exciton-magnon transitions}

-Let us now turn to the spin-forbidden crystal field transitions within the $t_2^3$ states, in particular the $^4A_{2}\rightarrow {}^2E_{2}$ and the $^4A_{2}\rightarrow {}^2T_{1}$ transitions.
-In the transmission spectra very sharp excitonic absorption features accompanying these transitions are already visible in Fig.~\ref{fig:transmission} [e.g. the ones labelled R1, R2, and R3 in Fig.~\ref{fig:transmission}(b)] at lowest temperatures.
+Let us now take a closer look at the spin-forbidden crystal field transitions within the $t_2^3$ states, in particular the $^4A_{2}\rightarrow {}^2E_{2}$ and the $^4A_{2}\rightarrow {}^2T_{1}$ transitions.
+In the transmission spectra very sharp excitonic absorption features accompanying these transitions are already visible in Fig.~\ref{fig:transmission} [e.g.\ the ones labelled R1, R2, and R3 in Fig.~\ref{fig:transmission}(b)] at lowest temperatures.
 As proposed by Tanabe, Moriya, and Sugano such sidebands can occur when two ions on sites $i$ and $j$ are coupled antiferromagnetically and the electric-dipole moment of the incoming light couples an excited multiplet state of the ion at site $i$ to the ground multiplet state of the ion at $j$.\cite{Tanabe1965} In this so-called electric-dipole induced exciton-magnon process with a total spin change $\Delta S=0$, the spin-forbidden multiplet transitions can exhibit cold and hot magnon sidebands on the high- and low-energy side of the so-called zero-magnon line, corresponding to the annihihilation and creation of a magnon, respectively\cite{Gondaira1966, Tanabe67, Shinagawa1971, Fujiwara1972, Eremenko1986}.
-This zero-magnon line identifies the purely excitonic crystal-field transition.
-Depending on the complexity of the antiferromagnetic interactions and the spin configuration multi-magnon sidebands can be expected and have actually been observed in several compounds.\cite{Sugano2000,Deisenho08}
+The zero-magnon line identifies the purely excitonic crystal-field transition.
+Electric-dipole active magnon sidebands involving spin-forbidden crystal-field levels have been reported for several antiferromagnets such as, for example, MnF$_2$,\cite{greene65, Sell1967} VBr$_2$,\cite{Kojima1993} and LiCrO$_2$,\cite{Kojima1993} and are usually stronger than the magnetic-dipole active zero-magnon lines.